NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

 **samtools sort**

 Without the -o parameter nothing is output to standard out.
 This means the next step in the piped workflow gets no input.
-The `-o` parameter for `sort` is indicates that samtools should "Output the final alignment to the standard output".
+The `-o` parameter for `sort` indicates that samtools should "Output the final alignment to the standard output".

        Usage at begining of pipe:   samtools sort [options] [input] -o - |